swalehmwadime/G00dlife-datascience/README.md

 8. [License](#license)

 ## Introduction
-Data Science is essentially the study of data.It encompasses a range of fundamental concepts and steps to transform raw data into valuable insights and actionable information.
+Data Science is essentially the study of data.It has a range of fundamental concepts and steps to transform raw data into valuable insights and actionable information.
 ## Getting Started

 ### Prerequisites